xmit-co/xmit.dev/posts/end-to-end.md

 We'll install the required tools, buy and configure a domain, set up a GitHub repository and continuous delivery through GitHub Actions.

+If you'd rather avoid purchasing a domain, you can [use a domain ending in .xmit.dev](/posts/vite-quickstart/).
+Most of this guide still applies.

 ## Prerequisites

 - A working installation of Node and npm.
 One might appreciate dedicated managers like [fnm](https://github.com/Schniz/fnm); otherwise, to keep things simple: